CMihai99/fyndro/Documentation/FAQ.md

 ## How can I contribute?

-We all strive to improve Fyndro every day.
+We strive to improve Fyndro every day.
 You can give a helping hand by:

 -   [Reporting a bug](https://github.com/CMihai99/fyndro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%28Bug%29)
 -   [Requesting a feature](https://github.com/CMihai99/fyndro/issues/new?assignees=&labels=feature&template=feature_request.md&title=%28Feature%29)